 First of all, we will be talking about airsoft gun’s power in Joules, not FPS.
 We have written extensively about why joules is superior to fps for airsoft gun measurement.
 However, put simply, the FPS of an airsoft gun will change with BB weight and so we would struggle to offer a BB weight for the FPS if it keeps changing.

 As a simple rule of thumb.
 Take Joule rating of your weapon and divide it by 5 to get a decent indicator of which weight BB to use.
-However, it’s relatively common for players to
+However, it’s relatively common for players to vary the weight of the BBs they used by a few fractions of a gram depending on preference.

 1 Joule / 5 = 0.2g BB (Most AEGs and Pistols)